Year 7 Information 2021

 Transition Booklet and Transition Tasks

 The transition booklet has been written to convey some key information about the school, introduce you to key staff and policies.
 It also includes 6 transition tasks which we expect all students to complete in time for the start of school in September.
-We send all new students a paper copy of the booklet, but a .pdf copy is available here.
+We send all new students a paper copy of the booklet, but a .pdf copy can be downloaded here.

-We have just launched a new a YouTube channel called “Coopers’ Coborn School Transition Channel”
+We have a YouTube channel called “Coopers’ Coborn School Transition Channel”

 About me booklet